wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/2-environments.md

 When creating an environment, organizations can choose which region they want their environment to reside in.
-This is important for a couple reasons, including storing data closer to users and maintaining compliance requirements for your geography.
+This is important for a couple reasons, including storing data closer to users and maintaining and meeting compliance requirements for your geography.
 Currently, regions are available in Asia, Australia, Canada, Europe, France, India, Japan, South America, United Kingdom, United States and US Government (GCC).